QQDbUMGC/QQDbUMGC.github.io/README.md

 ## Feedback

 If you have any feedback or suggestions for improving this page, please don't hesitate to post it in the [Discussions](https://github.com/QQDbUMGC/QQDbUMGC.github.io/discussions) and let us know!

+## Acknowledgement
+My coding skill sucks and tweaking css might be the most sophisticated stunt I could pull.
+Most of the coding was done by New Bing.
+Therefore, I would like to express my gratitude to the developers of the relevant models and interfaces, as well as New Bing AI itself, for their assistance with this webpage.